 Is Twitter the most popular social media platform available today?
 We wouldn’t think so.
 But there’s definitely a reason why it has maintained more than 200 million users since it began in 2006.
 With people’s attention spans getting shorter, content should also be lessened.
-This is the reason why short and text-based content are huge the past couple of years.
+This is the reason why short and text-based content are huge the past couple of years for business on LinkedIn.
 In the age of scrolling on timelines and newsfeeds, short but impactful blurbs or statements might actually create more engagement than detailed and long-telling content.

 Credibility doesn’t only rely on what you put on your own Company Page.
 In fact, it heavily relies on what other people write about you.
 Getting recommendations is actually a great way to gain engagement.
 Building relationships with people who recommend your page and maybe even giving them the title of brand ambassadors is a sure way to gain more followers.
 Not only will it give your business more visits because of connections, but it would also build in gaining potential businesses as these recommendations are testimony that your brand is well-loved and trusted.
 At the end of the day, it’s all about gaining more connections through trusted peer reviews.